absolute-quantum/cats-blender-plugin/README.md

   - Fixed the SSL error
     - This fixes a lot of instances where translations would not work
 - **Custom Model:**
+  - Greatly improved the combine process and drastically reduced the amount of errors
+    - Armature transform getting reset is now very rare
+    - Much more user friendly
   - Improved tolerances to allow minimal armature rotations
+  - Getting an error while attaching a mesh doesn't create a new armature anymore
   - Error messages are now much more persistent
 - **Shapekeys:**
   - Fixed "Apply Shapekey as Basis" not setting the basis for newly created shape keys